ralzq01/Capsule/README.md

 ## Architecture

-Watcher - Pipe (under development) - Doer
+Watcher - Doer

-The output of the watcher will server as the input for the Doer.
+The output of the watcher will serve as the input for the Doer.